phcode-dev/phoenix/docs/How-To-Add-Translations.md

 This document outlines how to add support for various local languages in Phoenix.

-Phoenix currently supports over 35 languages and are mostly automatically translated with AWS/Google translate.
+Phoenix currently supports over 35 languages, primarily through automatic translations using AWS/Google Translate.

 ## Quick start